-Richard A. Hocker, Founder, Director, Chief Investment Officer and Chief Executive Officer.
+Richard A. Hocker, Chief Executive Officer and Director.
 Information about Mr. Hocker is provided above.
 Mr. Hocker has managed the Fund since inception in 2015.

-Eric J. Green, CFA, Senior Managing Partner and Director of Research.
+Eric J. Green, CFA, Chief Investment Officer of Equity, Senior Portfolio Manager, and Senior Managing Partner.
 Information about Mr. Green is provided above.
 Mr. Green has managed the Fund since inception in 2015.